 14. Kanagawa Prefecture: Sagamiko Illumillion, Sagami Lake Resort Pleasure Forest

-15. Aichi prefecture: Laguna’s Brightest Winter Ever, Gamagori
+15. Aichi Prefecture: Laguna’s Brightest Winter Ever, Gamagori

-16. Gifu Prefecture: Winter Romantic Fantasy, Kaizu
+16. Gifu Prefecture: The Beautiful Earth, Kaizu

 One of Japan’s largest national parks, Kiso Sansen Park spans three prefectures: Aichi, Gifu and Mie.
 The park’s visitor center, located in Gifu, comes alive with a magnificent display of 500,000 lights.
 Head to the top of the 65-meter-tall observation tower for the best view of the brightly decorated landscape.